Institutional Grammar 2.0 Codebook: Introduction

 According to the IG 2.0, institutional statements are commonly comprised of a set of syntactic components, with individual components associating with unique information, and which combine to convey a statement's institutional meaning.
-Broadly characterized,\footnote{A precise definition of each component is provided in \cref{subsec:Syntax}.} \begin{emp}regulative statements\end{emp} are composed of some or all of the following components with the corresponding syntactic labels: (i) an Actor, referred to as \begin{emp}Attributes\end{emp}; (ii) action associated with actor, referred to as an \begin{emp}Aim\end{emp}; (iii) statement context, referred to as \begin{emp}Context\end{emp}; (iv) a receiver of action, referred to as an \begin{emp}Object\end{emp}; (v) a prescriptive operator that describes how strongly an action is compelled or restrained, referred to as a \begin{emp}Deontic\end{emp}; and (vi) an incentive linked to the action, referred to as an \begin{emp}Or else\end{emp}.
+Broadly characterized,\footnote{A precise definition of each component is provided in \cref{subsec:Syntax}.} \begin{emp}regulative statements\end{emp} are composed of some or all of the following components with the corresponding syntactic labels: (i) a responsible actor, referred to as \begin{emp}Attributes\end{emp}; (ii) action regulated by the statement, referred to as an \begin{emp}Aim\end{emp}; (iii) statement context, referred to as \begin{emp}Context\end{emp}; (iv) a receiver of action, referred to as an \begin{emp}Object\end{emp}; (v) a prescriptive operator that describes how strongly an action is compelled or restrained, referred to as a \begin{emp}Deontic\end{emp}; and (vi) a consequence of violating the regulated action, referred to as an \begin{emp}Or else\end{emp}.

-\begin{emp}Constitutive statements\end{emp} are composed of some or all of the following components with the corresponding syntactic labels: (i) the entity that is being constituted or directly modified within a statement, referred to as a \begin{emp}Constituted Entity\end{emp}; (ii) an action that introduces or otherwise characterizes the Constituted Entity in relation to the institutional setting potential constituting properties, called the \begin{emp}Constitutive Function\end{emp}; (iii) the statement context, referred to as \begin{emp}Context\end{emp}; (iv) properties that serve as input to the constitutive function, called \begin{emp}Constituting Properties\end{emp}; (v) a modal operator that defines to which extent the constitutive function of an institutional statement is required or merely possible, referred to as a \begin{emp}Modal\end{emp}; and (vi) an incentive linked to the action referenced in the constitutive function, referred to as an \begin{emp}Or else\end{emp}.
+\begin{emp}Constitutive statements\end{emp} are composed of some or all of the following components with the corresponding syntactic labels: (i) the entity that is being constituted or directly modified within a statement, referred to as a \begin{emp}Constituted Entity\end{emp}; (ii) a parameterizing activity or function that introduces or otherwise characterizes the Constituted Entity in relation to the institutional setting and potential Constituting Properties, called the \begin{emp}Constitutive Function\end{emp}; (iii) the statement context, referred to as \begin{emp}Context\end{emp}; (iv) properties that serve as input to the constitutive function, called \begin{emp}Constituting Properties\end{emp}; (v) a modal operator that defines to which extent the constitutive function of an institutional statement is required (necessary) or merely possible (optional), referred to as a \begin{emp}Modal\end{emp}; and (vi) a consequence linked to the non-fulfillment of the function referenced in the constitutive function, referred to as an \begin{emp}Or else\end{emp}.

 The operational definition of an institutional statement is tied to the presence of certain syntactic components, or \begin{emp}necessary components\end{emp}.
 To qualify as a complete regulative institutional statement, the statement must at least contain Attributes, Aim, and Context components (\begin{emp}necessary components\end{emp}; however, they can be contextually implied or inferred\footnote{This is discussed in greater detail as part of the component definitions provided in \cref{sec:Definitions}.}).
 The \begin{emp}Object\end{emp}, \begin{emp}Deontic\end{emp}, and \begin{emp}Or else\end{emp} components are deemed \begin{emp}sufficient components\end{emp}.
 Similarly, the presence of \begin{emp}Constituted Entity\end{emp}, \begin{emp}Constitutive Function\end{emp} and \begin{emp}Context\end{emp} components is necessary to qualify as a constitutive institutional statement; \begin{emp}Constituting Properties\end{emp}, \begin{emp}Modal\end{emp} and \begin{emp}Or else\end{emp} are sufficient components.